This delicious, peanut butter bread is a wonderfully nutty option for breakfast toast, french toast and more!

 There are many variations to this type of bread.
 Some of them are:

-1 cup peanut butter – Only use a natural peanut butter for the bread.
-Avoid any peanut butters that have added oils or sugars.
+Peanut butter – Only use natural peanut butter for the bread.
+Avoid any peanut butter that has added oils or sugars.
 If you look at the ingredient list, you should only see peanuts listed.
 And maybe some salt.
 But nothing else.
 This is better for overall health as well as the flavor of the finished loaf of bread.
+You can use smooth or crunchy peanut butter.
+The choice is yours.

-2 tbsp. granular sweetener – I used xylitol because that’s what works best for my blood sugar.
+Granular sweetener – I used xylitol because that’s what works best for my blood sugar.
 But you can use any sweetener you prefer.
-Sucanat, coconut sugar and monk fruit are all good choices here.
+Sucanat, coconut sugar, and monk fruit are all good choices here.

-1 ½ cups oat flour – If this needs to be gluten free, make sure you get a package labeled as such.
+Oat flour – If this needs to be gluten-free, make sure you get a package labeled as such.
 You can also grind your own oats in a processor.
 But you might not get as fine of a grind.
 This won’t hurt your bread, but it might be just a hint coarser than with store-bought flour.

 How To Make Peanut Butter Bread